austinaet/my-movie-list/README.md

 # MyMovieList

-This is a react application that leverages the TMDB APIs
+This is a react application that leverages the [TMDB API](https://developers.themoviedb.org/3)

 ## Available Scripts